melrh/vagrant-provisioner/README.md

 ## How To Run This Project

 ### Install Vagrant & VirtualBox
 Install VirtualBox and Vagrant on your machine.
+You must also have git installed in order to clone the repository.

 #### MacOS
-Install via brew

 ```
 brew cask install virtualbox
 brew cask install vagrant

+brew install git
 ```